For the Latest Updates From Health Canada click this link:

 For the Latest Updates from Hastings Prince Edward Public Health Unit

-County launches new COVID-19 help line
+The County COVID-19 help line

 Residents can call 1-833-676-2148 from 8 am to 8 pm, Monday to Friday to speak directly with County staff, who can connect them with: